darwinbeing/HPServerPSUHack/README.md

 ![alt text][image21]
 ![alt text][image25]

-There are two methods to avoid triggering the OVP, one is to connect a resistor in parallel, the other is to modify the firmware of the MCU(PIC16F883).
+There are two approaches to prevent the OVP (Over Voltage Protection) from being triggered, one is to connect a resistor in parallel, the other is to modify the firmware of the MCU(PIC16F883).
 $$\frac{{VR}+R_{p3}}{{VR}+R_{p3}+39.2+10+4420}{\ast}V_{out}=2.5,\ R_{p3}=\frac{R_3{\ast}1100}{R_3+1100},\ 0<{VR}<90$$
 $$If \ R_3=4.7Kohms,\ V_{out} \in (13.9,15)$$
 $$If \ R_3=6.8Kohms,\ V_{out} \in (13.3,14.3)$$